h2non/rocky/README.md

 #### route#headers(headers)

-Define or overwrite request headers
+Define or overwrite request headers for the current route.

 #### route#host(host)

-Overwrite the `Host` header value when forward the request
+Overwrite the `Host` header value when forward the request.

+#### route#redirect(url)

+Redirect the incoming request for the current route.

 #### route#transformRequestBody(middleware, [ filter ])